James Comey, dramatist, is trading some of his credibility to sell books

 It's not just salacious stuff.
 In excerpts of the book described in press reports he also plays up emotion and drama, saying that then-President Barack Obama forgave him for the pre-election bomb Comey dropped on Hillary Clinton's campaign when, days before the election, he re-opened the investigation into her treatment of classified email after agents found emails on Anthony Weiner's computer.

 Obama's forgiveness, Comey writes, had him on the verge of tears.
-And Senate Majority Leader Chuck Schumer is described as having tears in his eyes at a different meeting when he too forgave Comey, according to the book.
+And Senate Minority Leader Chuck Schumer is described as having tears in his eyes at a different meeting when he too forgave Comey, according to the book.
 Tears, forgiveness, drama.

 Clinton, for the record, still thinks Comey cost her the election.